 Role of the Mayor

-- acting as the principal spokesperson for the Council.
+- be the principal spokesperson for the Council

-- carrying out the civic and ceremonial duties of the office of Mayor.
+- perform civic and ceremonial duties on behalf of the Council.

 Role of Councillors